How to Avoid Food Waste and Save Money

 Preserving food might seem like a dated approach to keeping fruit in a spreadable form, but it actually means a lot of things about how you keep your food in the long term.
 Preserving requires patience, time, and trial and error.
 However, if you want to save money by buying in bulk (a plastic-use-reducing and money-saving tip!) you can use different methods of preserving to store your food items for long-term storage, saving you money over time.

 Some of the most common ways to preserve your food for long-term storage are freezing, dehydrating, pickling, fermenting, and canning.
 The Good Trade has compiled more information on these methods of long-term food preservation including how long the food lasts, what materials you need to start preserving, and video tutorials on how to begin these different types of preserving.

 Are you ready to be the next Iron Chef?
 How about the next Worst Cook in America?
 Luckily, cooking like a chef in terms of preventing food waste is not very difficult or time-consuming, but you need to be dedicated to trying new things.

 There are many ways to "cook like a chef'' that prevent food waste.
 The main focus of this exercise in preventing food waste is to ensure that all parts of any products you cook with are used.
 Essentially, it is the most literal form of "how not to waste food" on this list, as all parts of most of your produce from stems to seeds to leaves can be used in your cooking.
 Visit Food Print's list of 17 Zero Waste Cooking Ideas for more suggestions on how to use the various parts of your produce in the kitchen.

 8. Know Your Growers

 Did you know that where you buy your grocery is as important as what you buy?
-Michigan State University suggests you buy your produce locally as a way to cut down on the negative environmental impact of your buying produce; because, it goes through less phases of production and distribution when grown and sold locally.
+Michigan State University suggests you buy your produce locally as a way to cut down on the negative environmental impact of your buying produce; because it goes through fewer phases of production and distribution when grown and sold locally.

 9. There's an App for That!